fpdevil/rise_of_machines/LogisticRegression.md

 This is read as the probability of a sample belonging to class `y` given its features `x` parameterized by the weight `𝑤`.

-The likelihood function for the coefficients 𝑤₀ and 𝑤₁ may be written as under:
+Assuming that __n__ training samples were generated independently, the likelihood function for the coefficients 𝑤₀, 𝑤₁... may be written as under:

 ![alt_text](images/likelihood_codecogs.gif 'maximum likelihood')

-In mathematics, the `Negative Log Likelihood` function is also called as `Error Function`.
+In mathematics, the `Negative Log Likelihood` function is also known as `Error Function`.

 - __Single Sample Training Instance__